 Figure 1.
-Target Pixel File (TPF) from TESS centered on TOI-836 from the Gaia catalog, with Gaia DR2 sources indicated by red circles with scaled magnitudes, where the numbers indicate ranked distance from the target represented by a white cross.
+Target Pixel File (TPF) from TESS centred on TOI-836 from the Gaia catalogue, with Gaia DR2 sources indicated by red circles with scaled magnitudes, where the numbers indicate ranked distance from the target represented by a white cross.
 The aperture mask is outlined in red.

-designated TOI-836.01 (TOI-836 c; SNR = 21) and TOI-836.02 (TOI-836 b; SNR = 17), identified from the TESS light-curves.
+TOI-836 showed transit events from two exoplanet candidates, designated TOI-836.01 (TOI-836 c; SNR = 21) and TOI-836.02 (TOI-836 b; SNR = 17), identified from the TESS light curves.
 In Sector 11, TOI-836 b shows five transit events and one partial (egress only) transit, while TOI-836 c shows two transit events.
 One transit event of TOI-836 b would have occurred in the gap during which the satellite downloads data.
-See Table 2 and the left-hand panel of Figure 2.
+See Table 2 and the left-hand panel of Fig. 2.

 TOI-836 was observed again in the third year of TESS operations during Sector 38, Camera 1, CCD 4 from 2021 April 28 to 2021 May 26.
 Seven transit events were observed for TOI-836 b, and three for TOI-836 c.
-See Table 2 and right-hand panel of Figure 2.
+See Table 2 and right-hand panel of Fig. 2.

-The transits of TOI-836 b indicate an orbital period of 3.82 days.
+The transits of TOI-836 b indicate an orbital period of 3.82 d.
 The transit depth was 580 ppm, implying the planet candidate is a potential hot super-Earth.
-For TOI-836 c the orbital period is 8.60 days, and the transit depth is 1140 ppm, implying the candidate is potentially sub-Neptune in size.
+For TOI-836 c the orbital period is 8.60 d, and the transit depth is 1140 ppm, implying the candidate is potentially sub-Neptune in size.

-For this work we use the Presearch Data Conditioning Simple Aperture Photometry (PDC-SAP) light-curve produced by the SPOC pipeline.
-The PDC-SAP light-curves have non-astrophysical trends removed from the raw Simple Aperture Photometry (SAP) light-curves using the PDC algorithm (Stumpe et al. 2012, 2014; Smith et al. 2012).
-The PDC-SAP light-curves for TOI-836 were retrieved from the Mikulski Archive for Space Telescopes (MAST) portal and used in our joint model in Section 3.
+For this work, we use the Presearch Data Conditioning Simple Aperture Photometry (PDC-SAP) light curve produced by the SPOC pipeline.
+The PDC-SAP light curves have non-astrophysical trends removed from the raw Simple Aperture Photometry (SAP) light curves using the PDC algorithm (Smith et al. 2012; Stumpe et al. 2012, 2014).
+The PDC-SAP light curves for TOI-836 were retrieved from the Mikulski Archive for Space Telescopes (MAST) portal and used in our joint model in Section 3.

-To mitigate for the effects of stellar variability on the transit lightcurves in the Sector 11 and Sector 38 TESS data, we apply a Gaussian Process (GP) model using the PyMC3 and celerite packages.
-We constrain this GP model for each sector using three hyperparameters as priors set up with $\log(s2)$ (a jitter term describing the excess white noise, Salvatier et al. 2016a) and $\log(Sw4)$ as normal distributions with a mean equal to the variance of the flux of each sector and a standard deviation of 0.1 for Sector 11 and 0.05 for Sector 38 (this is done to prevent overfitting of the GP); and the same is applied to $\log(w0)$ . $\log(Sw4)$ and $\log(w0)$ both represent terms that describe the non-periodic variability of the light-curves (Salvatier et al. 2016a).
+To mitigate for the effects of stellar variability on the transit light curves in the Sector 11 and Sector 38 TESS data, we apply a Gaussian Process (GP) model using the PyMC3 and celerite packages.
+We constrain this GP model for each sector using three hyperparameters as priors set up with log(s2) (a jitter term describing the excess white noise; Salvatier, Wiecki & Fonnesbeck 2016) and log(Sw4) as normal distributions with a mean equal to the variance of the flux of each sector and a standard deviation of 0.1 for Sector 11 and 0.05 for Sector 38 (this is done to prevent overfitting of the GP); and the same is applied to log(w0). log(Sw4)and log(w0) both represent terms that describe the non-periodic variability of the light curves (Salvatier et al. 2016).
 These hyperparameter setups are identical to those described for TOI-431 in Osborn et al. (2021) and informed by the exoplanet and PyMC3 documentation.
-These hyperparameters are then incorporated into the SHOTerm kernel within the exoplanet framework, representing a stochastically-driven simple harmonic oscillator (Foreman-Mackey et al. 2021a).
-The GP model is then subtracted from the PDC-SAP flux to recover a flattened light curve from which transit models of TOI-836 b and TOI-836 c can be drawn.
-The effect of this can be seen in the first and second panels of Figure 2 for Sector 11 and Sector 38 of TESS respectively.
-We also plot the phase-folded TESS data for TOI-836 b and TOI-836 c in Figure 3 for both sectors.
+These hyperparameters are then incorporated into the SHOTerm kernel within the exoplanet framework, representing a stochastically driven simple harmonic oscillator (Foreman-Mackey et al. 2021a).
+The GP model is then subtracted from the PDC-SAP flux to recover a flattened light curve from which transit models of TOI-836b and TOI-836c can be drawn.
+The effect of this can be seen in the first and second panels of Fig. 2 for Sector 11 and Sector 38 of TESS, respectively.
+We also plot the phasefolded TESS data for TOI-836b and TOI-836c in Fig. 3 for both sectors.